percolator/pout2mzid/docs/index.rst

 :-h [ --help ]: Displays available commands
-:-p [ --percolatorfile ] [Value]: Percolator Out XML result file :-m [ --mzidfile ] [Value]: MzIdentML input file
+:-p [ --percolatorfile ] [Value]: Percolator Out XML result file :-m [ --mzidfile ] [Value]: MzIdentML input file.
+  This is only used when you have a single MZID file, and MZID filenames are not entered within the percolator out file.
+  The software is capable of detecting the format of the file.
 :-i [ --inputdir ] [Value]: Sets the mzIdentML input directory.
-All mzIdentML inputfiles must be in that directory
+All mzIdentML inputfiles must be in that directory.
+If this option is omitted all input files should reside in the current directory.
 :-c [ --changeoutput ] [Value]: Change the outputfile to original filename+[Value]+.mzid.
   DEFAULT: output to stdout
-:-o [ --outputdir ] [Value]: Sets the output directory if none exist, it will be created.
+:-o [ --outputdir ] [Value]: Sets the output directory if it does not exist, it will be created.
+  If this option is omitted outputfiles will reside in the same directory as the input files.
-:-f [ --filesmzid ] [Value]: File containing a list of mzIdentML filenames :-d [ --decoy ]: Only adds results to entries with decoy set to true.
+:-d [ --decoy ]: Only adds results to entries with decoy set to true.
 DEFAULT: false
 :-v [ --validate ]: Sets that validation of XML schema should not